browserengineering/book/book/styles.md

 The mandatory `rel` attribute identifies this link as a style sheet[^like-canonical] and the `href` attribute has the style sheet URL.
 We need to find all these links, download their style sheets, and apply them.

 Since we'll be doing similar tasks in the next few chapters, let's generalize a bit and write a recursive function that turns a tree into a list of nodes:

-[^like-canonical]: Browsers mostly don't care about any [other kinds of links][link-types], but search engines use relations like `rel=canonical`, which names the "true name" of a page and lets search engines track pages that appear at multiple URLs.
+[^like-canonical]: Browsers mostly don't care about any [other kinds of links][link-types], but search engines do use other relations.
+For example, `rel=canonical` names the "true name" of a page and lets search engines track pages that appear at multiple URLs.

 [link-types]: https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types